Founder & CEO, South swell Ventures

-Yes, we will again be using GradImages photography.
+Yes, we will be using GradImages photography.
 They will be taking photos of all the graduates as they walk across the stage.
 Proofs of the photos will be sent directly to the student.

 - Will there be flower vendors before graduation begins?

 Yes, we anticipate 1-2 flower vendors will be on site before graduation begins.

 - Will there be food before or during the ceremony?

-- Drinking water is available from dispensers located on the upper and lower courtyards
+- Drinking water is available from dispensers located on the West Field

 - If you have small children with you, we encourage you to bring snacks for them.

 - There will be light refreshments available for purchase near the West Field ceremony site.
 You are encouraged to eat before you arrive on campus.

 - What if I lose my sunglasses, jacket, etc. while at graduation?

-We have an Information table on the upper courtyard that is also the location of lost and found as well as a First Aid kit.
+There will be an Information table on the West Field that is also the location of lost and found as well as a First Aid kit.

 - Where will I pick up a program?
 May I get more than one?

-Programs will be available at a number of locations as you enter the Upper and Lower Courtyards.
+Programs will be available at a number of locations as you enter the West Field.
 We encourage individuals to take one per person or one or two per family.
 If you need more, of course you are welcome to take additional copies.

 - Can I take photos during the ceremony?

 Yes, you may take photos and videos of your graduate during the ceremony.
 However, you may not step into the procession path when students are walking into and out of the West Field.
 Tripods are allowed in areas only that do not obstruct the view of other guests.

 - Where do my guests park?

 - How many guests can I have attend the graduation?

-- Will my guests need to have tickets to sit on the courtyard?
+- Will my guests need to have tickets for entry to the West Field?